codecrafters-io/build-your-own-redis/stage_descriptions/auth-07-nm2.md

 ### Enforcing `default` user authentication

 By default, every new connection is automatically authenticated as the `default` user.
 This is because the `nopass` flag is set for the `default` user from the start.
-However, after clearing this flag (by setting a password for the `default` user), new connection are not automatically authenticated as the `default` user.
+However, after clearing this flag (by setting a password for the `default` user), new connections are not automatically authenticated as the `default` user.
 Connections which have already been authenticated will remain authenticated.

 Example usage: